f4b6a3/uuid-creator/README.md

 The RFC-4122 splits the timestamp bits into three parts: high, middle, and low.
 Then it reverses the order of these three parts to create a time-based UUID.
 The reason for this layout is not documented in the RFC-4122.

 In the time-ordered, the timestamp bits are kept in the original layout.
-See the example below.
+See the comparison below.

 Instant: